 Joy’s favorite shoes look well-built to offer support, but are light-weight and trim.
 I love her taste.

 The little bows on the toe of these black low heel pumps are classic and work beautifully for more dressy occasions such as weddings and special dates with your husband.
 Pamper him by being at your modest, beautiful best for him.
 We dress for the Lord and for our husbands alone.

 In the colder months, finding good shoes to go with the heavier weight woolens, corduroys, denims, and knits of winter can be a bit more of a challenge.
 Also, you must keep warm, so what to do?
 Artful Homemaking has a certain style, and you can develop your own style.

-Having worn skirts (mostly but not always) for the last 15 years, I’ve tried a lot of different things over the years to keep warm during colder months.
-Pantyhose are nice, but are not very warm.
-Sweatpants would be very warm, but are quite un-pretty and they make me feel bulgy and frumpy
+Wearing skirts a third of the time, I’ve tried a lot of different things over the years to keep warm during colder months.
+Pantyhose and tights work fine, but are not very warm.
+Sweatpants would be very warm, but make me feel bulgy and frumpy

 The best solution I have come up with is pretty simple.
 Wear leggings!
 A pair of leggings that are in style right now are the black leggings that many wear under a tunic shirt.
 I wear these under my skirts and dresses, and they work great!

 And for those of you who get super cold, here are some fleece-lined leggings from Deborah & Co., The Modest Mom’s new venture.

 Don’t forget boots.
 Boots with skirts remind me of hearty English country women somehow (of course, out for a gallop or a sleigh-ride)!